terra-money/terrain/README.md

 ---

-Terrain helps you:
+Terrain:

-- scaffold both the smart contract and the frontend of your app
+- helps you scaffold both the smart contracts and the frontend of your app
-- dramatically simplify the development and deployment process
+- dramatically simplifies the development and deployment process

 ###### Terrain is __not__: